This is a demonstration & sample application designed to be a simple multi-user web based chat system.

 endpoint provided by Static Web Apps is used to sign users in and fetch their user details, such as userId.This is the backend, handling websocket events to and from Azure Web PubSub, and providing REST API for some operations.

-The source for this is found in api/ and consists of a Node.js Azure Function App.
+The source for this is found in api/ and consists of a Node.js Azure Function App using the v4 programming model.
 It connects to Azure Table Storage to persist group chat and user data (Table Storage was picked as it’s simple & cheap).
 This is not hosted in a standalone Azure Function App but instead deployed into the Static Web App as part of it’s serverless API support

 There are four HTTP functions all served from the default /api/